-The Red Clay Writers Conference will be held on Saturday, November 18, 2017 at the KSU Continuing Education Center in Kennesaw from 9-5.
+The Red Clay Writers Conference will be held on Saturday, November 18, 2017 at the KSU Continuing Education Center in Kennesaw from 9 AM-5 PM.

 Available Openings: 20